-Making your own Pumpkin Pie Spice is simple and it saves a lot of money, too!
+Making Homemade Pumpkin Pie Spice is simple and it saves a lot of money, too!
 It’s my go-to spice blend for Fall.

-I don’t know about you, but I go through a ton of Pumpkin Pie Spice during the Fall!
+Needless to say, I go through a ton of Pumpkin Pie Spice during the Fall!
 It’s my go-to ingredient for all things Fall!
-And this stuff isn’t cheap; for a small 1-ounce jar, I usually pay around $3.75!
+And this stuff isn’t cheap; for a small 1-ounce jar, I usually pay around $3.99!

 With my recipe, you can make quadruple the amount of Pumpkin Pie Spice for the price of one little jar from the grocery store!

 Cinnamon, ginger, nutmeg, and allspice are in the spice mix.

 How much Pumpkin Pie Spice do I need for a pumpkin pie?